Skip to main content

 Coverage Note for Grand Junction

-Coverage in Grand Junction runs through the same nationwide ASE-certified network we use everywhere else.
+Coverage in Grand Junction runs through the same nationwide vetted-pro network we use everywhere else.
 If no inspector is available within 50 miles on the first dispatch, we widen the radius to 100 miles, then 150 miles.
 If we still cannot match a vehicle to an inspector within 72 hours, your card is fully refunded — no callback, no follow-up sales pitch.

 24h